cartrleitch/NetflixAutoRatings/README.md

 Needs Tesseract installed for OCR.

 Todo:
-Multi-season series cannot select rating by episode number, because it also needs the season number.
-Enable searching by title (where title and parentTconst are correct)
-Episodes watched recap should have show title and season if watching multiple things Make sure the pickled cache of dictionaries works in the executable.
+Make sure the pickled cache of dictionaries works in the executable.
 Allow selecting correct episode from list without having to tab out to console